takezoe/gitmesh/README.md

 The controller server is started on port 8080 in default.
 Tables are created automatically in the database configured in `application.conf`.

-### Start the repository server
+### Start repository server

-Modify `dgit-repository-server/src/main/resources/application.conf` for your environment, and run as following:
+Modify `dgit-repository-server/src/main/resources/application.conf` for your environment, and run the repository server as following:

 ```
 $ cd dgit-repository-server